wbamberg/idl-reference/docs/nsITableEditor.md

 </table>

 ### joinTableCells(aMergeNonContiguousContents) ###
- Merges contents of all selected cells
+<code> Merges contents of all selected cells
 for selected cells that are adjacent,
 this will result in a larger cell with appropriate
 rowspan and colspan, and original cells are deleted